by Nancy Armitage

 Spiced Tea (Lavender or Lemon Verbena called “Tisanes”)

-French Coffee with cocoa added
+French Coffee with Dutch or French cocoa added

-Glass of French champagne (Baron de Rothchild Ritz champagne)
+Glass of French champagne (Baron de Rothchild Ritz Champagne)

 “Kir Royale” (a French aperitif made of champagne, Creme de Cassis -a raspberry liqueur, & a raspberry in a champagne glass)